chronchi/chronchi.github.io/_posts/2022-04-04-dichotomizationpt1.md

 <img src="{{ site.baseurl }}/assets/vanilla_dichotomization_files/figure-html/unnamed-chunk-6-1.png"  />

 It looks as expected.
-The plot below shows the relation between the p-values of the continuous covariate and their dichotmized versions.
+The plot below shows the relation between the p-values of the continuous covariate and the p-values of their dichotomized version

 ```r
 final_pvalues <- data.frame(